cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/building-a-manifest-file.md

 ## Overview

 A manifest file allows you to be more explicit about your application composition and control settings that are not usually available through the user interface or Cloud 66 toolbelt.

 The file describes the setup of the components that run your application.
 See [Getting started with manifest files](/{{page.collection}}/quickstarts/getting-started-with-manifest.html) for an introduction.

 {% if include.product == 'rails' %}

 For _Rails/Rack_ applications, place a file called `manifest.yml` in a folder named `.cloud66`, that is in turn located in the root of your source code and checked into your repository.

 {% endif %}

+{% if include.product == 'maestro' %}

+In Maestro there are two opportunities to edit your manifest file:

+* After your application code has been analyzed (and before you deploy it) by using the _advanced_ tab.
+* After your application has been deployed, by clicking on *Configuration Files* and then the *Manifest* tab in the Dashboard

+#### Important
+<div class="notice notice-danger"><p>It is vital that you understand the limits and caveats of manifest settings.
+Please read our <a href="/maestro/references/manifest-structure.html#classes-of-manifest-file-settings">reference guide</a> before you start creating your own manifest files.</p></div>

+{% endif %}